sahil7303/Credit_Risk_Analyzer/README.md

 2. Fill out the form on the sidebar with your financial and demographic information.

-3. Click the "ANALYZE" button to see your predicted credit score.
+3. Click the `ANALYZE` button to see your predicted credit score.

 4. Optionally, click the "Generate Random Profile" button to see a randomly generated profile and its credit score prediction.